 - Class B Misdemeanor: Possession of a controlled substance weighing less than 28 grams may result in a jail sentence of up to 180 days in jail and a fine of up to $2,000.

 Penalties for possession of a controlled substance penalty group four weighing heavier amounts are the same as the penalties for PG-3 violations listed above.

 If are arrested and charged with possession of a controlled substance and the police allege that the offense occurred in a school zone or a weapon was involved, penalties can be enhanced one level higher.
 For example, if you are arrested for possession of a controlled substance under 1 gram in a school zone, you will be charged with a 3rd degree felony, rather than a state jail felony because the charge will be enhanced to the higher punishment range due to the school zone facts.
 Additionally, if you have prior felony convictions, Texas criminal law allows the district attorney’s office to increase the penalty that otherwise would have been imposed.

 Defenses for Possession of Prescription Drugs in Texas

 If you have been arrested and charged with possession of a controlled substance in Fort Worth or the North Texas area, your number one priority should be to hire the best drug possession attorney in Fort Worth to assist you in getting your drug case dismissed.
 After retaining your criminal defense attorney, you should educate yourself on Texas drug laws as it relates to possible criminal defenses available to you to help get your drug possession case dismissed.
-Let us examine a few common defenses that have been successful with The Hampton Law Firm
+Let us examine a few common defenses that have been successful with The Hampton Criminal Defense Attorneys, PLLC

 State Of Texas Can Not Prove “Possession”